 Speak to a Rock Hill Workers’ Compensation Lawyer for Help with Your Request

-If you’ve been injured on the job and don’t think you are receiving proper treatment from the insurance company’s doctor, you need the help of an experienced Rock Hill workers comp lawyer At the Elrod Pope Law Firm, P.A., we are the experienced legal team that can help with every aspect of your request for a second opinion.
+If you’ve been injured on the job and don’t think you are receiving proper treatment from the insurance company’s doctor, you need the help of an experienced Rock Hill workers comp lawyer At the Elrod Pope Accident & Injury Attorneys, P.A., we are the experienced legal team that can help with every aspect of your request for a second opinion.
 We’ll ensure Form 50 is filled out accurately, and help you prepare for the hearing so you have the best possible chance of success.
 Call us today at (803) 599-3080 for your free consultation to learn more about how we can help with your claim.